Preston-Landers/Prompt-Like-A-Pro/README.md

   optimized for CPUs and edge devices.
 LM Studio uses this to run models on your devices.

-- **Open Source**: A model is generally considered "open source" if it's freely available for download.
+- <a id="open-source"></a>**Open Source**: A model is generally considered "open source" if it's freely available for download.
 Some of the most notable examples are Meta's LLaMA (Large Language Model Meta AI) models, DeepSeek R1, and others that are typically variations or distillations of those, including Qwen and Gemma.

   Others have debated whether to apply the term "open source" to these free models, because without the complete set of original training data (usually in